NRWLDev/fastapi-problem/docs/error.md

 * `fastapi_problem.error.ConflictProblem` provides status 409 errors
 * `fastapi_problem.error.UnprocessableProblem` provides status 422 errors

-These are all reimported from the `rfc9457` library, you can also access them directly from there.

 ## Custom Errors

 Subclassing the convenience classes provide a simple way to consistently raise the same error